 14 tips to combat writer's block

 Ever have writer’s block and can’t seem to break it?
-Well, writer’s block is as different for every writer, as is each writer.
+Writer’s block is as different for every writer as for each writer.
 For me, it is a combination of three things: Timing, Fear, and Perfectionism.
 Let me explain.
 Timing - sometimes, it’s just not the right time for me to write.
-Usually, this means I need to let the story develop in my head a little longer.
-Then there is that bad 4 letter word that starts with an “F”.....
+Usually, I need to let the story develop in my head a little longer.
+Then there is that bad four-letter word that starts with an “F”.....
 Fear, yes, I admit I have fear.
 I fear criticism of my ideas.
 And that my writing will never be good enough.
 Or worse, being fearful of putting myself out there.
 Lastly, perfectionism -indeed a misunderstood word.
-Everything from the placement of my pen, to making sure my home is organized and clean before I sit down to write, engages my perfectionism.
-Yet, having a clean home does not guarantee I will create a plot or developed my characters.
+Everything from the placement of my pen to making sure my home is organized and clean before I sit down to write engages my perfectionism.
+Yet, having a clean home does not guarantee I will create a plot or develop my characters.